The Coboundary Quasi-Polynomials of Hyperplane Arrangements over Residually Finite Dedekind Domains: Preliminaries

 \begin{proposition}[{\cite[Lemma 4.3 and Lemma 4.6]{kuroda2024characteristic-ecaa}}] Given a layer $Z \in L$, there exists a unique intersection $H_{Z} \in L(\mathcal{A}(K))$ such that $Z = \pi(u) + \pi(H_{Z})$ for any $\pi(u) \in Z$.
 In particular $H_{Z} = H_{J_{Z},K}$, where $J_{Z} \coloneqq \Set{\alpha \in \mathcal{A} | Z \subseteq H_{\alpha, K/\mathcal{O}}}$. \end{proposition}

-The torsion subposets of the poset of layers are periodic with respect to the LCM-period (\Cref{KT Cor4.1}) and the $\mathcal{O}$-torsion subposet is isomorphic to the intersection lattice of the corresponding hyperplane arrangement (\Cref{KT Cor4.2}).
+The torsion subposets of the poset of layers are periodic with respect to the LCM-period (\zcref{KT Cor4.1}) and the $\mathcal{O}$-torsion subposet is isomorphic to the intersection lattice of the corresponding hyperplane arrangement (\zcref{KT Cor4.2}).

 \begin{proposition}[{\cite[Corollary 4.1]{kuroda2024characteristic-ecaa}}] For any $\mathfrak{a} \in I(\mathcal{O})$, $L[\mathfrak{a} + \rho_{\mathcal{A}}] = L[\mathfrak{a}]$. \end{proposition}

 \begin{proposition}[{\cite[Corollary 4.2]{kuroda2024characteristic-ecaa}}] $L[\mathcal{O}] \simeq L(\mathcal{A}(K))$ and $L[\rho_{\mathcal{A}}] = L$. \end{proposition}